songdongsheng/songdongsheng.github.io/source/_posts/2021/Q1/2021-03-14-rust-cross-compiling-msvc-target.md

 ---
-title: Cross compiling Rust on Linux for Windows MSVC target
+title: Cross compiling Rust for Windows MSVC target
-description: Cross compiling Rust on Linux for Windows MSVC target
+description: Cross compiling Rust for Windows MSVC target
 date: 2021-03-14 15:51:51
 tags:
-    - Operating system
+    - Programming
-    - Linux
+    - Rust
-categories: [Operating system, Linux]
+categories: [Programming, Rust]
 permalink: rust-cross-compiling-msvc-target
 ---

-# Cross compiling Rust on Linux for Windows MSVC target
+# Cross compiling Rust for Windows MSVC target

-Generally, We can compiling Rust applications on Linux for the Windows target **x86_64-pc-windows-gnu**.
+Generally, We can compiling Rust applications for the Windows target **x86_64-pc-windows-gnu**.
 But for the Windows target **x86_64-pc-windows-msvc**, we need **Wine** or on the Windows host.
-Now, we can use **lld** on Linux to create the Windows target **x86_64-pc-windows-gnu**.
+Now, we can use **lld** to create the Windows target **x86_64-pc-windows-gnu**.

 ## Copy MSVC libraries to the Linux host